geeky-sh/geeky-sh.github.io/_posts/2023-11-29-Email-Sender-Identity-Verification.md

 ## Verification
 If you want to check for any email, what and how the SPF, DKIM and DMARK check looks like and contain, you can do the following:

 For Gmail, go to the settings of the specific email and click on `show original`.
-You will be directed to a separate page which contains all the detailed information for the checks.
+You will be directed to a separate page that contains all the detailed information for the checks.

 ![Gmail](/images/gmail-email-check.png)